silksil/NOTES-CHEATSHEET/Databases/cloudant/helpers.md

+### Check if the data send to the DB is a jsonObject

 ```javascript
 /**
   * @function isJsonString Receive JSON object, convert it into a string an try to parse it into a json object again